 As the complexity of a retouching style depends on multiple factors, such as artists’ design choices, user preferences, or the artist toolbox, it is challenging to analyze such effects on retouching examples quantitatively.
 For simple algorithmic filters, such as a Gaussian filter or unsharp masking, $K=1$ can sufficiently reproduce the filter.
 In contrast, more complex algorithms, such as a bilateral filter, require more matrices to capture the algorithmic edits accurately (Figure \ref{fig:ablation_K}).
 Since retouching edits combine the effect of multiple operators and are highly non-linear, we empirically chose $K=256$ for our retouching examples.

-\paragraph*{Patch-adaptive Transformation Blending.} We also compare our patch-adaptive mapping to an MLP regressor which directly learns the mapping from the decomposition of example before-after images.
+\textbf{Patch-adaptive Transformation Blending.} We also compared our patch-adaptive mapping to an MLP regressor on the extracted patches.
+This directly learns the mapping from the decomposition of example before-after images instead of utilizing blended transformations.
 The MLP regressor follows a similar architecture as our MLP block (Figure \ref{fig:modelT}), with the only difference being the last activation function.
-We use Leaky ReLU here, since the Softmax function outputs pseudo-probabilities and is unsuitable for regression.
-Ignoring the spatially-varying structure of the mapping and directly regressing the model for each frequency band, limits the expressiveness of the model.
+We used Leaky ReLU here, since the Softmax function outputs pseudo-probabilities and is unsuitable for regression.
+Not explicitly handling the spatially-varying structure of the mapping and directly regressing limits the expressiveness of the model.
 This results in blurry results as shown in Figure~\ref{fig:ablation_MLP} because such a model cannot capture edits in intricate details, such as highlights around eyes and hair or brightening of the skin.
 We also tried increasing the capacity of the MLP regressor but did not observe much improvement in performance.